maths/moodle-qtype_stack/doc/en/Topics/Linear_algebra/Vectors.md

 ## Vectors and vector spaces ##

-STACK has a contributed library for vector spaces.
+STACK has a contributed library for [vector spaces](Vector_space.md).
 The code is online in the [contributed library](https://github.com/maths/moodle-qtype_stack/blob/master/stack/maxima/contrib/vectorspaces.mac)

 To use this library you must load it into the question variables.

 * To use the latest code from github: `stack_include_contrib("vectorspaces.mac");`

-TODO: document `vectorspaces.mac`.

 ## Student input